japgolly/scalacss/doc/features/basics.md

 scalacOptions ++= Seq("-Xelide-below", "OFF")
 ```

 _Note: `-Xelide-below OFF` doesn't turn eliding off, it means "elide everything".
-There must've been painting going on in the building and no windows open when that was named._
+There must've been painting going on in the building with no windows open when that was named._

 Defaults aren't mandatory, you're free to customise as needed.
 (See [Defaults.scala](https://github.com/japgolly/scalacss/blob/master/core/src/main/scala/japgolly/scalacss/Defaults.scala).)

-# StyleSheets
+## StyleSheets

 Styles, attributes, values, nearly everything in ScalaCSS is immutable.
 When you're declaring a large module of styles, it's very inconvenient to have